yogeshpaliyal/KeyPass/README.md

 <a href="./README_ja.md">Japanese</a> 👈

 ## 🤩 Features
-- [x] Complete Offline : No internet permission has been added
+- [x] Complete Offline: No internet permission has been added
-- [x] Open Source : Code is accessible to every one
+- [x] Open Source: Code is accessible to everyone
 - [x] Encrypted Backup and Restore
 - [x] Dark Mode Support
 - [x] Material Design 3